IsraelFulton/IsraelFulton.github.io/_posts/2025-06-21-hello-world.md

 Site kickoff!
 After reading documentation and an arduous vibe-code session, I got this website up and running.
 This post is to commemorate the beginning of my curated internet presence.
 Big things are coming...

-_written sometime in the early morning Saturday June 21, 2025 sometime in the early morning_
+_written sometime in the early morning of Saturday June 21, 2025_